savonet/book/quickstart.md

 ```

 It begins with a description of the operator, followed by its type, category and
+parameters (there is also a section for methods, which is not shown above, but we
-parameters.
-Here, the type indicates that it is a function taking three
+simply ignore it for now).
+Here, the type indicates that it is a function taking
-arguments and returning a source with any number of audio, video and midi
+three arguments and returning a source with any number of audio, video and midi
 channels.
 The three arguments are indicated in the type and detailed after:

 - the first argument is a string labeled `id`: this is the name which will be